Template Numerical Library version\ main:481315e2

 1template< typename Device >

-This would be correct on CPU (i.e. when Device is TNL::Devices::Host ).
-However, we are not allowed to pass references to CUDA kernels and so this source code would not even compile with CUDA compiler.
+This code is correct on CPU (e.g. when Device is TNL::Devices::Host).
+However, we are not allowed to pass references to CUDA kernels and so this source code would not even compile with the CUDA compiler.
 To overcome this issue, TNL offers two solutions:

 1. Data structures views